popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

   * How many friends do people have at maximum?
   * Is it true that older people have more friends?

-* Structured data can be obtained from natural language texts using large language models
+* Tabular data can be converted to knowledge graphs using large language models
   * Let's try and [visualize](https://www.ldf.fi/service/rdf-grapher)

 ---